Meet-Ramjiyani-10/In-Hospital-Mortality-Prediction-using-MIMIC-IV/README.md

 For each laboratory test:

-the mean value within the first 24 hours was calculated
+the mean value within the first 24 hours is calculated

-an indicator variable was added to represent whether the test was ordered
+a binary indicator is added to represent whether the test was ordered

-This approach captures both physiological information and clinician decision-making behavior.
+This approach captures both physiological measurements and clinician decision-making behavior.

 Handling Missing Data

 Missing values in clinical datasets are rarely random.
-In many cases, laboratory tests are not ordered because the patient appears clinically stable.
+Laboratory tests are often ordered selectively based on patient condition.

-Instead of discarding such records, this project treats missingness as informative by:
+To reflect this reality:

-creating explicit presence indicators for each laboratory feature
+explicit lab presence indicators are created

-applying median imputation only after indicator creation
+median imputation is applied after indicator creation

-This strategy preserves useful signal while maintaining model robustness.
+This preserves meaningful clinical signal while ensuring model stability.

 Modeling Approach

-Two models were developed:
+Two models are trained:

 Baseline model

 Logistic Regression with class weighting

-This model serves as a transparent baseline and helps establish whether meaningful signal exists in the data.

 Final model

 XGBoost classifier

-The tree-based model captures nonlinear interactions between laboratory features and improves predictive performance while remaining interpretable through post-hoc explanation methods.
+The baseline model establishes interpretability and a performance reference point, while XGBoost captures nonlinear feature interactions.

 Evaluation Strategy

-In-hospital mortality is an imbalanced outcome, so accuracy is not used as the primary metric.
+In-hospital mortality is an imbalanced outcome; therefore, accuracy is not used as the primary metric.

-Model performance is evaluated using:
+Evaluation focuses on:

 ROC-AUC

 precision and recall for the mortality class

-These metrics better reflect the clinical importance of identifying high-risk patients.
+These metrics better reflect clinical priorities.

-Model Explainability
+Explainability

-To understand the behavior of the trained model, SHAP values are used to analyze feature contributions.
+Model predictions are interpreted using SHAP values to identify feature contributions.

-This step helps verify whether learned patterns align with known clinical intuition, such as increased risk associated with renal dysfunction or metabolic abnormalities.
+Explainability helps verify that learned patterns align with established clinical understanding and improves trust in model behavior.

-Explainability is treated as a core component of the modeling process rather than an optional add-on.
+Project Structure
+ML_PROJECT/
+│
+├── data/

-Project Structure ML_PROJECT/ │ ├── data/ │ ├── raw/ # raw extracted dataset │ └── processed/ # cleaned and imputed data │ ├── notebooks/ │ └── 01_exploration.ipynb # exploratory data analysis │ ├── src/ │ ├── preprocessing.py # feature engineering pipeline │ └── train.py # model training and evaluation │ ├── models/ │ └── xgb_model.pkl │ ├── requirements.txt └── README.md
+│   ├── raw/                 # raw extracted dataset (not version controlled) │   └── processed/           # cleaned dataset for modeling
+│
+├── notebooks/
+│   └── 01_exploration.ipynb # exploratory data analysis
+│
+├── src/
+│   ├── preprocessing.py     # feature engineering pipeline
+│   └── train.py             # model training and evaluation
+│
+├── models/
+│   └── xgb_model.pkl
+│
+├── requirements.txt
+└── README.md

-Key Design Decisions
+Key Design Principles

 One row per hospital admission

 Strict temporal separation between features and outcomes

-No use of ICU-only data prior to ICU admission
+No use of ICU-only data prior to outcome occurrence

-Explicit handling of missing clinical information
+Explicit handling of clinically driven missingness

-Separation of exploration, preprocessing, and modeling code
+Clear separation between exploration and modeling code

-These decisions mirror practices used in applied healthcare machine learning.
+These principles mirror best practices in applied healthcare machine learning.

 Limitations

-The model is trained on data from a single hospital system
+Data originates from a single hospital system

-Only laboratory data is used; vital signs and clinical notes are not included
+Only laboratory data is used

-The model is not intended for real-world deployment
+The model is not intended for clinical deployment

-These limitations are acknowledged to avoid overinterpretation of results.
+These limitations are acknowledged to avoid overinterpretation.

 Disclaimer

-This project is intended strictly for academic and educational purposes.
+This project is intended strictly for educational and research purposes.

 It does not provide medical advice and must not be used in clinical decision-making.

-Summary

-This project demonstrates an end-to-end machine learning workflow using real-world healthcare data, with a focus on:

-careful outcome definition

-realistic data constraints

-meaningful feature engineering

-transparent evaluation

-model interpretability